f5devcentral/UDF-DevOps-Base/docs/_labs/lab1.markdown

 ## Overview

 In this demo, we will deploy applications to the F5 BIG-IP using the new [F5 CLI][F5 CLI].
-The purpose of this lab is to demonstrate how to leverage the F5 Automation Toolchain without the need for a complementing tool like Ansible.
+This lab demonstrates how to leverage the F5 Automation Toolchain without tools like Ansible.

 ## Prerequisites